Service brief · Chapter I · Incorporation

 Why founders choose this structure

-What you gain, and what it costs you
+What you get, and what you give up

-A Pvt Ltd must be audited every year regardless of revenue.
-An LLP is audit-exempt below the thresholds — a meaningful saving for early-stage operations and small professional partnerships.
+A Pvt Ltd must be audited every year, no matter how small.
+An LLP doesn't, unless the thresholds are crossed.
+That's a real saving for early-stage businesses and small partnerships.

 And the trade-offs, honestly